ben-shepherd/larascript-framework/docs/section-3-express-web-server.md

 ## [Section 3] - Express Web Server

-The express app is set up automatically for you in the following providers:
+The express app is set up automatically for you in the following provider:

 `@src\core\providers\ExpressProvider.ts`

-`@src\core\providers\ExpressListenerProvider.ts`

 The express app can be accessed by can calling the container express